OGSarah/Weaver/README.md

 ## Glossary

-- `Node` (or vertex): a single task.
+- `Node` (or vertex): A single task.
-- `Edge`: a dependency arrow between two tasks.
+- `Edge`: A dependency arrow between two tasks.
-- `Upstream`: the tasks that must finish before a given task can run ("extract" is upstream of "transform").
+- `Upstream`: The tasks that must finish before a given task can run ("extract" is upstream of "transform").
-- `Downstream`: the tasks waiting on a given task to finish.
+- `Downstream`: The tasks waiting on a given task to finish.
-- `Root task`: a task with no upstream dependencies.
+- `Root task`: A task with no upstream dependencies.
 These are what the scheduler kicks off first when a run starts.
-- `Topological` sort: any ordering of the tasks that respects all the dependency arrows.
+- `Topological sort`: Any ordering of the tasks that respects all the dependency arrows.

 ## Features

-- Define workflows as DAGs in JSON or via the API, with per-task dependencies.
+- Defines workflows as DAGs in JSON or via the API, with per-task dependencies.
 - Cron-style scheduling plus manual and API-triggered runs.
 - A worker pool that claims tasks using row-level locking (no double execution).
 - Configurable retries, backoff, and per-task timeouts.